FLOCK4H/Dexter/README.md

 # Features

-1. Manual transaction building -> No API, just ultra-fast optimized transactions.
+1. Manual transaction building -> **No API, just ultra-fast and optimized transactions.**
-2. Database that keeps tracking new, stagnant or migrated tokens.
+2. Database that keeps track of new, and stagnant or migrated tokens.
-3. Algorithm for choosing which creators to buy from.
+3. Algorithm for generating a **leaderboard for Pump.fun creators**.
-4. Trading algorithm that incrementally handles current profit step - Buy / Sell.
+4. Trading algorithm that incrementally handles current profit step: Buy / Sell.
-5. Fully async and concurrent operation
+5. Fully async and concurrent operation.

 # Overview